This article shows about a power supply with a 14V 1 amp output.

 What is a 14V SMPS Circuit:

-A 14V SMPS Switched Mode Power Supply circuit is designed to generate a stable and regulated output voltage of 14 volts.
+A 14V SMPS Switched Mode Power Supply circuit is made to generate a 14 volt output voltage that is constant and regulated.

-SMPS circuits are commonly used in various electronic applications where efficient power conversion is required, such as powering electronic devices, LED lighting systems or providing a stable power source for other circuits.
+In most electronic applications where efficient power conversion is required such as powering electronic devices, LED lighting systems or supplying a consistent power source for other circuits, SMPS circuits are usually implemented.

 Category | Component | Quantity |